kyma-project/kyma/tests/fast-integration/skr-test/README.md

 In this mode, the test executes the following steps:

-1. Provision SKR cluster and register compass resources
+1. Provision SKR cluster
 2. Run OIDC Test
-3. Run Commerce Mock Test
-4. De-provision the SKR instance and clean the compass resources.
+4. De-provision the SKR instance and clean the resources.

 ### Without Provisioning.

 In this mode the test additionally needs the following environment variables:
 - `SKIP_PROVISIONING`, set to `true`
 - `INSTANCE_ID` the uuid of the provisioned SKR instance
-- `TEST_SUFFIX` determines the compass scenario and the app assigned to it.
-If not set, it's randomly generated.

->**IMPORTANT:** The `TEST_SUFFIX must be 4 characters long and is required for every commerce-mock test run.
-If the compass scenario with the given suffix already exists, the test will try to reuse it.

 In this mode, the test executes the following steps:
-1. Ensure SKR exists and register compass resources
+1. Ensure SKR exists
 2. Run OIDC Test
-3. Run Commerce Mock Test
-4. Clean the compass resources
+4. Clean the resources

-**NOTE:** The SKR test additionally contains a stand-alone script, which you can use to register the Commerce Mock resources.
+**NOTE:** The SKR test additionally contains a stand-alone script, which you can use to register the resources.

 ## Test execution